inab/InSoLiTo/README.md

 tar -xzf InSoLiToImport.tar.gz
 cd ..
 ```
-* If you use your own data, make sure that it has the same structure as the files in `InSoLiToImport.tar.gz`.
+* If you use your own data, create a folder called `InSoLiToImport` inside `DB` and insert your CSV files there.
+Make sure that it has the same structure as the files in `InSoLiToImport.tar.gz`.

 ### Use Docker to compile the database with the webpage